Labrador Retriever Grooming Information

 Start young

-Labradors are born with a coat of straight hair that changes into the wavy, water-repellent coat they’ll have as adults by age three months.
-Brushing during this time will help train the puppy to accept grooming in the future.
+Labradors are born with straight hair that changes into the wavy, water-repellent coat they’ll have as adults by age three months.
+Brushing during this time will help train the puppy to accept grooming.

 Start slowly